 Mondays – Meat free Monday

 2. PLAN BEFORE YOU SHOP

 If you do a Saturday shop, plan the night before so that you have an idea of what you’re shopping for.
-We have a shopping app on our phones called “ShopShop“.
-This syncs with our dropbox account – so if I update it, it updates on Phil’s phone too.
-This is how I add things for him to get.
+We use the “Reminders” app on our phone, which shares with each other.
+So we add what we need as we go.

 Also try and utilise what you already have in your pantry.
 Stand up and look in the pantry as you’re planning your meals – you don’t have to buy a million ingredients – especially if you’ve already got them!

 You don’t have to create elaborate meals.
 Meat and two vege are absolutely acceptable forms of meals.
 My own list for the week includes “sausages and pasta”, “Spaghetti Bolognese” and “chicken drumsticks with rice”.
 Very basic – and the kids love it.

 If you can afford to do this, then you SHOULD.
 Shopping online often makes the shopping process easier because you can access previously ordered items quickly.
 You may end up saving money by shopping online too because you’re only getting what’s on your list and aren’t distracted by the other food in the aisles.

 I have created a very basic meal planner (which is below) that also doubles as a bit of a “what’s on today” type of list.
 You can either print it out yourself, or use this Adhesive Meal Planner from Kmart.

 Click the image to download a PDF version of the file: